Biddut-Roy/inventory-client-side/README.md

 - Can add and manage 3 products normally.
 - Add more than 3 products and purchase subscription
 - By adding the product to the invoice, you can checkout and provide the receipt in PDF format
+- All users can talk through live chat